Zeitenlik: Cemetery keepers, the Mihailović family

 The first keeper of the graveyard was Savo Mihailović, who was the head of the group that was responsible for the exhumation of Serbian soldiers and their transfer to the area of the future military cemetery.
 Mihailović, a Serb from Grbalj, collected the bodies of his dead friends and comrades, and then protected and guarded the cemetery until his death in 1928.
 He lived in a house built for him and his family, inside the cemetery proper.
 After his death, his remains were also buried in Zeitenlik.
-He was succeeded by his son Đuro Mihailović, who succeeded in preserving the cemetery and relics from Nazi looting during World War II. Đuro died in 1961 and was buried along with his father on Zeitenlik.

-Today, the keeper, host and curator of the Serbian Military Cemetery at Zeitenlik is Đorđe Mihailović, Đuro's son and Savo's grandson, who lives in the keeper's house with his wife and daughter.
-Although new burials at Zeitinlik are forbidden, a special decree was issued that allows Đorđe to be the last person buried here when he dies.
+He was succeeded by his son Đuro Mihailović, who succeeded in preserving the cemetery and relics from Nazi looting during World War II. Đuro died in 1961 and was buried along with his father in Zeitenlik.
+Thereafter, the keeper, host and curator of the Serbian Military Cemetery at Zeitenlik was Đorđe Mihailović, Đuro's son and Savo's grandson, who lived in the keeper's house with his wife and daughter.
+Although new burials at Zeitinlik are forbidden, a special decree was issued that allowed Đorđe to be the last person buried here when he died, which happened in July 2023 when Đorđe died at the age of 95.